Drain Care Tips | Home Maintenance | Central Developments

 2. Pour ½ cup of vinegar and ½ cup of baking soda into the drain.

-3. Put a cleaning rag over the top of the drain to cover it.
+3. Place a cleaning rag over the drain to cover it.

 4. Wait five minutes or so while the mixture eats away at the build-up.